UBH-Fall-2024/ub-hacking-create-your-repo-here-transformers/README.md

 }
 Fails Index
 The application maintains a fails index for unrecognized transcriptions or errors in processing.
 These entries are logged to a file for further analysis.

+Project Architecture

+(The architecture diagram visually represents the project's workflow and components.)

+Speech-to-Text Conversion: Captures the candidate’s spoken answers and converts them into text format.
+Vector Database: Stores candidate responses and retrieves similar past responses to generate follow-up questions.
+LLM Model: Processes responses and suggests relevant questions based on context.
+Streamlit Interface: Displays the generated questions to the interviewer in real-time.
+S3 Storage: Used to store audio and text data as part of the interview logs.
+Tech Stack
+Speech-to-Text: AWS Transcribe / Google Speech API Vector Database: Pinecone or Chroma
+Large Language Model: OpenAI's GPT or similar model
+UI Framework: Streamlit
+Cloud Storage: Amazon S3
+Authentication: Auth0 or AWS Cognito for SSO
+Containerization: Docker